mapcrafter/mapcrafter-playermarkers/README.md

 * Now configure the `playermarkers.js` script.
 You need to specify the path to the JSON-File with the player data and to the PHP-Script to generate the player images.
-The script should also use the same update interval like the Bukkit plugin.
-The interval in the Javascript-File is in milliseconds, so don't wonder.
+The script should also use the same update interval as the Bukkit plugin.
+The interval in the Javascript-File is in milliseconds, so don't be irrated.
 You can also turn the player movement animation off if you don't want it.

 * The last point is that you have to include the script into your rendered map.
-  Open your mapcrafter template and add the following lines after the `<script>` section where the mapcrafter UI is initialized:
+  Open your mapcrafter template `index.html` file and add the following lines after the `<script>` section where the mapcrafter UI is initialized:

 ```
 <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/2.0.0/jquery.min.js"></script>